I’m just saying, if you don’t know what to say, try not to say something stupid.

 I’m sure they mean no harm, it’s just that they are annoying, and we have enough to be annoyed about already with this cancer stuff.

-So here are a few examples of what not to say, some of which have been said to me (I won’t tell which- I managed to write a response to each) or to other women with breast cancer:
+So here are a few examples of things not to say to a friend with breast cancer, some of which have been said to me (I won’t tell which- I managed to write a response to each) or to other women with breast cancer:

 “I have the name of THE BEST oncologist.”
 I already have an oncologist, thanks, and by the way, I am questioning every single choice I make with this cancer thing, so I would prefer NOT to question whether my doctor is “the best”